Axiverse Lampposts: Introduction

 This paper is organized as follows.
-In \cref{sec:review}, we review standard results that will be useful throughout the remainder of the text: single axion dark matter and relic detection (\cref{subsec:single_axion}), the enhancement of axion effective field ranges through collective motion (\cref{subsec:N-flation}), and the Gram-Schmidt orthogonalization procedure as it pertains to identifying the approximate mass eigenbasis in the hierarchical limit (\cref{subsec:gs-review}).
-In \cref{sec:Statistics}, we present statistical results about the axion field ranges (\cref{subsec:field-ranges}) and couplings of both generic axionlike particles and the QCD axion (\cref{subsec:couplings}).
-In \cref{sec:anthropics}, we present our scheme for determining the axion initial conditions.
-We review the assignment of an anthropic probability to a given axion ensemble in \cref{subsec:anthropic-probability}, including the prior on axion initial misalignments after a long period of inflation and the anthropic weight.
-In \cref{subsec:relevant-axions} we then show how this probability can be easily estimated by counting the number of ``relevant axions.''
-We present our results as a unified picture in \cref{sec:results} by performing a Monte Carlo sampling of an example axion ensemble, with parameters outlined in \cref{subsec:monte_carlo}.
-We discuss the results of this sampling for the distribution of the dark matter abundance among the axions in \cref{subsec:results_relic_abundances} and the detection prospects for these relics in \cref{subsec:results_detection}.
+In \cref{sec:review}, we review standard results which will be useful throughout the remainder of the text: single axion dark matter and detection, the enhancement of axion effective field ranges through collective motion, and the Gram-Schmidt orthogonalization procedure.
+In \cref{sec:Statistics}, we present statistical results about the axion field ranges and couplings of both generic axionlike particles and the QCD axion in a hierarchical axiverse.
+In \cref{sec:anthropics}, we review our scheme for determining the axion initial conditions and the assignment of an anthropic probability to a given axion ensemble.
+We then show how this probability can be easily estimated by counting the number of ``relevant axions''.
+In \cref{sec:results}, we present our results as a unified picture by performing a Monte Carlo sampling of example axion ensembles.
+We discuss the resulting distribution of the dark matter abundance among the axions as well as the detection prospects for these relics.
 We conclude in \cref{sec:conclusion}.
 In this manuscript, we use ``axion'' and ``axionlike particle'' (ALP) interchangeably, and distinguish both from the QCD axion, i.e.\ the axion that solves the strong CP problem.